kotalco/docs/ethereum/ethash.md

 ```
 {% endcode %}

-In this node, we're using go-ethereum client `client: geth`, turn on Proof of Work mining `miner: true`, set address that will collect block reward using `coinbase`, enabling JSON-RPC HTTP server `rpc: true`, and loading the miner account private key and password from kubernetes secrets `privatekeySecretName: ...` and `passwordSecretName: ...`.
+In this node, we're using go-ethereum client `client: geth`, turn on Proof of Work mining `miner: true`, set address that will collect block reward using `coinbase`, and loading the miner account private key and password from kubernetes secrets `privatekeySecretName: ...` and `passwordSecretName: ...`.
 We're connecting to the first node using `staticNodes` option which accepts `Node` name or enode url.

 {% hint style="info" %}
 `staticNodes` accept `Node` name or enode URL. `Node` name has the format of `name.namespace`, namespace is optional if `Node` is in the same namespace.
 If the node doesn't exist, or is not up and running yet, Kotal will not raise an error.